KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _Cambo_ [PN], _Cambo-dunum_ [toponym]
 PIE: \*(s)kambo- "crooked" (IEW: 918)
 COGN: Gr. _skambós_
-ETYM: Gaul. _cambion_ (Chamalieres) is interpreted as "change", and is the source of Gallo-Latin _cambiare_ "change" (Fr. _changer_, etc.).
+ETYM: Gaul. _cambion_ (Chamalières) is interpreted as "change", and is the source of Gallo-Latin _cambiare_ "change" (Fr. _changer_, etc.).
 I find Pokorny's attribution of OIr. _cimbid_ "prisoner", _cimbe_ "captivity" to this root objectionable on semantic grounds (the semantic connection would be "the one who must bow before his captor" > "prisoner").
 Both PCelt. \*kambo- and Gr. _skambós_ are probably borrowed from some ancient non-IE substrate; the PIE form contains two very rare sounds in PIE (\*b and \*a), both of which are indicative of non-IE loanwords.
 REF: [EDPC]

 ### <a id="kanawon">\*kanawon- "young animal, young dog, whelp" (n)</a>